Lap-Band Removal Surgery Dallas

 - Erosion of the Lap-Band

-Expert Surgical now performs Lap-Band removal in Dallas.
+Expert Surgical now performs removal and revision of Lap-Band surgery in Dallas.
 Our physicians are available to diagnose conditions that you may be experiencing and are leading you to consider removal of your Lap-Band.
 Contact Expert Surgical today for more information and to schedule your appointment.